 Photo, Elliott and Fry.
-THE LATE CANON JESSOPP, Author of " The Coming of the Friars " and " The Trials of a Country Parson."
+THE LATE CANON JESSOPP.
+Author of " The Coming of the Friars " and "The Trials of a Country Parson."

 a Country Parson," 1890.
-He also wrote works on local history in penalties of frg.0 against Sir Stu books were written in the 'eighties of last century-" Arcady for and biography, and many articles for the Nineteenth Century on the condition of the agricultural labourer.
-Occasionally these brought him into feud with some of his parishioners at Scarning, Norfolk, of which he was Rector from 1879 to 1911.
-He became an Honorary Canon of Norwich in 1805, and was a Chaplain-in-Ordinary to King Edward.
-Once Canon Jessopp announced that he had seen the ghost of a clergyman in the library of Lord Orford's seat, Mannington Hall, from a man - This man, the Narrator, seems to encompass some elements of James himself (as do the Author and Long, of course).
+He also wrote works on local history of ninety, was a prolific and popular writer.
+His best-known books were written in the 'eighties of last century-" Arcady for Better or for Worse," published in 1881; "The Coming of the Friars, and Other Historical Essays," 1885; and "The Trials of and biography, and many articles for the Nineteenth Century on the condition of the agricultural labourer.
+Occasionally these brought him into feud with some of his parishioners at Scarning, from a man - This man, the Narrator, seems to encompass some elements of James himself (as do the Author and Long, of course).
 Compare for example, the Narrator's comment on the Rendlesham crown with that of James in his "Suffolk and Norfolk".
 See also some common acquaintance in town.